Russia is experiencing its first outbreak of protests in more than a year |

 In Baymak there have been temperatures below -15 degrees this week.
 Clad in their coats, some of the protesters that day clashed with the police, throwing snowballs while huge lines of officers tried to disperse the crowd.
 Although WhatsApp and Telegram began to function poorly in the region at that time, videos of the first protests in Russia in more than a year spread quickly on the internet.

-The Investigative Committee opened a criminal case for “massive riots” in the city and warned that it will identify and prosecute the participants in the protests, whose sentence could reach 15 years in prison under that article of the penal code.
+The Investigative Committee opened a criminal case for “massive riots” in the city and warned that it will identify and prosecute the participants in the protests, whose sentence might reach 15 years in prison under that article of the penal code.
 However, the measure has not deterred residents of the region and they have continued to take to the streets of Baymak and the regional capital in the days following Alsinov’s trial.

 Ban on demonstration